-Tarsal tunnel syndrome occurs on the medial of the ankle, just behind and below the medial ankle bone.
+Tarsal tunnel syndrome occurs on the medial aspect of the ankle, just behind and below the medial ankle bone.
 Many of the structures that govern the function of the foot pass through a tunnel in this area referred to as the porta pedis (window of the foot) or tarsal canal.
-These structures include arteries, veins, nerves and multiple tendons.
+These structures include arteries, veins, nerves, and multiple tendons.
 As these structures round the inside of the ankle, they are held in place by a broad ligament known as the lacinate ligament.
 The purpose of the lacinate ligament is to prevent these vital structures from bowstringing or popping out of position with motion such as walking or running.
-The posterior tibial nerve is the primary nerve that passes through the porta pedis.
+The posterior tibial nerve passes through the porta pedis.
 The posterior tibial nerve is susceptible to problems as it passes deep to the lacinate ligament and abductor hallucis muscle.
-If for any reason pressure is applied to the posterior tibial nerve, symptoms of tarsal tunnel will occur
+If for any reason pressure is applied to the posterior tibial nerve, symptoms of tarsal tunnel will occur.

-The posterior tibial nerve splints into three branches at the level of the medial ankle.
+The posterior tibial nerve splits into three branches at the level of the medial ankle.
 A positive Tinel's sign may be positive for all three branches or just one isolated branch.
-This variation in the Tinel's sign depends upon the level of the entrapment and whether the entrapment is proximal or distal to the triforcation (split) of the nerve into its' three branches.
+This variation in the Tinel's sign depends upon the level of the entrapment and whether the entrapment is proximal or distal to the triforcation (split) of the nerve into its three branches.

 Causes and contributing factors